abhi3700/My_Learning_EOS/my_eos_essentials.md

     [**SOURCE**](https://eosio.stackexchange.com/questions/1363/wallet-essentials-for-importing-your-existing-eos-wallet)

+    #### NOTE: The password generated is the encryption key for the wallet.
+I believe keosd makes wallets with .wallet file name.
+This your_wallet.wallet file name is the encrypted file that your password decrypts.

     > **Instruction:**
     >* Don't connect to an API when dealing with private keys.
 (RECOMMENDED)
     >* NEVER use ```cleos --wallet-url```, otherwise it might get sussceptible for your private key getting leaked.